 - If applicable, pay APC on acceptance

 - Journal publishes the article immediately online, freely available to the public

 When choosing a journal to publish in, be aware of predatory publishers.
 These businesses charge publishing fees to authors without providing peer review, editorial and publishing services associated with legitimate journals.
 Contact your Academic Liaison Librarian for help with selecting the right open access journal for you.

 Support for open access publishing: Read and Publish agreements

-The University of Sydney is a member of the CAUL consortium (Council of Australasian University Librarians), which negotiates Read and Publish agreements on behalf of the University Library and the sector.
-These agreements combine APCs (“Publish”) with library subscription (“Read”) into a single, university-wide agreement for each publisher.
-A journal title list is available and will be updated with titles as the agreements commence.
+The University of Sydney is a member of the CAUL consortium (Council of Australian University Librarians), which negotiates these Read and Publish agreements on behalf of the University Library and the sector.
+The agreements combine Article Processing Charges (“Publish”) with library subscriptions (“Read”) into a single, university-wide agreement for each publisher.

-The pilot is available to University staff and Higher Degree by Research Students.
-To access the pilot, corresponding authors must use their @sydney.edu.au email address and list “The University of Sydney” as their primary affiliation when submitting the article for publication.
+All University staff and Higher Degree by Research Students are eligible to publish under the University’s Read and Publish Agreements.
+To access these agreements, corresponding authors must use their personal @sydney.edu.au email address and list “The University of Sydney” as their primary affiliation when submitting their article manuscript for publication.

 Archiving in a repository (green open access)

 Green open access involves making a version (usually the post-print or author accepted manuscript) of your article freely available in an open access institutional repository.
 The University of Sydney's open access institutional repository is Sydney eScholarship, which collects and provides global access to research from our university and can be used for green open access.